ncsa/standalone-smm-analytics/README.md

   - CLOWDER_BASE_URL=<<clowder instance base url>>
   - CLOWDER_GLOBAL_KEY=<<clowder global key>>
   - CLOWDER_ON=false (enable connection to clowder or not)

+## Contributions
+We welcome contributions from the community to enhance and expand our analytics features.
+Whether you're an experienced data scientist or just starting in the field, your insights and contributions can help drive innovation in social media research.

+## Contact Us
-For more information, visit [Social Media Macroscope](https://smm.ncsa.illinois.edu/).
+- For more information, visit [Social Media Macroscope](https://smm.ncsa.illinois.edu/).

-Contact us the if you have any questions: <a href="mailto:smm@lists.illinois.edu">smm@lists.illinois.edu</a>
+- Contact us the if you have any questions: <a href="mailto:smm@lists.illinois.edu">smm@lists.illinois.edu</a>